 Public debt in Japan now exceeds 200% of GDP.
 Americans complain about “20 trillion dollars”, but proportionately speaking, Japan’s debt issues are much worse.

 Yet despite its longstanding debt problems, depopulation, and a generally stagnant economy, Japan is reinventing itself like it always has.

-Automation, although just recently becoming a mainstream discussion topic in the western world, has been common in Japan since the 1980s.
-Vending machines on every street corner and ordering food at restaurants via a machine is standard.
+Automation, though it became a mainstream discussion topic in the western world fairly recently, has been extremely common in Japan since the 1980s.
+Vending machines are on every street corner while remotely ordering food at restaurants is standard.

 Japanese factories are also pioneers in robotics and automation, needless to say.
 Labor efficiency is higher here than in any other country on earth.

 Meanwhile, foreigners are visiting and purchasing property in Japan more than ever.
 The nation was once infamously hard to live in as an expat.
-But they’ve has opened up to the world as Japan’s long-term demographic problems intensify.
+But they’ve since opened up to foreign residents as Japan’s long-term demographic problems intensify.

 Japan’s simpler visa laws, hosting of major events including the (albeit postponed) 2020 Olympics, combined with rising acceptance of globalization will help them adapt to the 21st century.
 Even if Japan won’t truly thrive during the next 100 years either.

 Rest assured, however: Japan will continue its role as one of the world’s top cultural, economic, and political centers throughout the foreseeable future.